 The neighborhood is one with a beautiful landscape and it has 18 schools including 6 elementary schools, 4 middle schools, 4 high schools and 4 private and charter schools.
-This makes it suitable for a nuclear family with little kids and even teenagers who may be interested in top essay writing service reviews.
+This makes it suitable for a nuclear family with little kids and even teenagers.

 As is obvious from its earlier description as a shopping district, there is a slew of restaurants, a neighborhood park known as Spring Forest Road Park with the luster of a tennis court and sports fields.